 Relationship with the child

-- On a top level, a foster carer must provide day-to-day care for children or young people, establishing their needs and ensuring that they are provided with a stable and caring environment while they are separated from their birth families
+- Provide day-to-day care for children or young people, establishing their needs, and ensuring that they are provided with a stable and caring environment while they are separated from their birth families

 - Be non-judgemental about the child or their background.
 A foster carer must possess a positive attitude to diversity and difference.
 This is because some children come from a troubled family, or may have experienced abuse or neglect.

 - Have resilience in order to meet the challenges of fostering a child.